SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 -   decide what papers should be accepted
 -   plan the sessions and the session chairs

-It is *strongly* recommended that the Program Chair have an assistant during the PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the Program Chair to
+For physical PC meetings, it is *strongly* recommended that the Program Chair have an assistant during the PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the Program Chair to